Module typecheck

 require 'std._debug' (false)

-Alternatively, if your project also depends on other std._debug
+Alternatively, if your project also depends on other std._debug hints

 remaining enabled: